 The Canadian Press Stylebook uses hyphens.

-How should telephone numbers be formatted?
+How does one properly format a phone number?
 Based on my review of these reference books, I would say hyphens are the best bet.

 But there is something much more important than format.